 - Exclusive pricing on park photo prints – as low as $2.00 per print

-- ** These inclusions are always subject to change
+(Please note that these inclusions are always subject to change.)

-PRE-PURCHASE OFFER: Currently Universal guests can pre-purchase the 3-day Digital Package at this special website address.
-What’s more, the online price is at least $10 less than the in-park price.
-Unfortunately, the website doesn’t give users any details about how long purchases are valid for, but we’ve been told by My Universal Photos that they are good indefinitely (meaning the voucher you purchase today should be redeemable even if you don’t travel for six months or more).
+Currently, Universal guests can pre-purchase the three-day Digital Package here – and, what’s more, the online price is at least $10 less than the in-park cost.
+Unfortunately, the website doesn’t give users any details about how long purchases are valid for, but we’ve been told by My Universal Photos reps that they are good indefinitely (meaning the voucher you purchase today should be redeemable even if you don’t travel for six months or more).

-1-DAY & 3-DAY EXTENSIONS: Although not widely advertised, guests on-site may purchase package extensions, one day for $24.95 or three days for $39.95.
+Although not widely advertised, guests on-site may purchase package extensions – one day for $24.95 or three days for $39.95.

-1-DAY & 14-DAY PACKAGES – ONLINE EXCLUSIVE: My Universal Photos has now made available a 1-day and 14-day version of the photo packages, but – and this is a big “but” – the 1-day and 14-day options are only available online as a pre-order, not in the parks.
-It is $69.99 for one day and $139.99 for 14-days.
-To check out pricing and place your order, visit the pre-sale site.
+My Universal Photos has one-day and three-day versions of the photo packages, but – and this is a big but – the packages are only available online as a pre-order, not in the parks.
+It is $69.99 for one day and $89.99 for three days.
+To check out pricing and place your order, visit the Universal Photos site.

-ANNUAL PASSHOLDERS: You can also purchase a My Universal Photos Package in-park for $149.95 plus tax, but it is good all year.
-Please note that this price nearly doubled in August 2014 to $99.95 and then to $139.99 in 2015, but it still may be a good value for some.
-Annual Passholders can also use the pre-sale site and save $10.
+You can also purchase a My Universal Photos package in-park for $149.95, plus tax, but it is good all year.
+Please note that this price nearly doubled in August 2014 to $99.95 and then increased to $139.99 in 2015, but it still may be a good value for some.
+Annual passholders can also use their discount on this purchase.

 My Universal Photos online

-For guests who are using a My Universal Photos Package, the online portion of the My Universal Photos service is fairly straightforward.
-All you have to do is visit MyUniversalPhotos.com.
-The URL is also found on the back of your My Universal Photos Card, and you will receive an email at the address you provide when you purchase the My Universal Photos Package in the park.
+For guests who use a photo package, the online portion of the My Universal Photos service is fairly straightforward – all you have to do is visit MyUniversalPhotos.com.
+The URL is also found on the back of your My Universal Photos card, and you will receive an email at the address you provide when you purchase the package in the park.

-Once you register on the site with your email address, you can access your photos by entering the code on the back of your My Universal Photos Card.
-From that point on any photos added to your card will go directly into your online account.
-That being said, we recommend that you stop by a My Universal Photos Store on your way out of the park each day you’re visiting.
-You just want to make sure all of your photos have been properly edited and placed in your account.
+Once you register on the site with your email address, you can access your pictures by entering the code on the back of your My Universal Photos card – and, from this point on, any photographs added to your card will go directly into your online account.
+That being said, we recommend you stop by a My Universal Photos Store on your way out of the park each day you’re visiting; you just want to ensure all of your photos have been properly edited and placed in your account.

-Finally, there is an app available for iPhone and Android that will allow you to view and share your photos using your mobile phone.
-Keep in mind that full use of the app requires that you already have your My Universal Photos Card online account set up, which you need to do on the desktop website.
+Two final notes: in addition to viewing and downloading standard prints, the photo package also allows you to order a large variety of products from the website when you return home.
+Lastly, there is an app available for iPhone and Android that will allow you to view and share your photos using your mobile phone.
+(Keep in mind that full use of the app requires that you already have your My Universal Photos card online account set up, which you need to do directly on their website.)